Have you ever wondered:

-If anything, the Shiba Inus are very dominant as a dog breed, which can be a problem.
+If anything, the Shiba Inus are dominant as a dog breed, which can be a problem.

 RELATED ARTICLE: 15 Shiba Inu Pros and Cons

 That doesn’t make Shiba Inu’s temperament bad.

-This breed has a hunting spirit inside of them because they were born and lived in the wild for a very long time.
+This breed has a hunting spirit because they were born and lived in the wild for a long time.

-They are not the best good dogs for first-time owners, but some of them can be if you have:
+They are not the best good dogs for first-time owners, but some of them can be if you have the following:

-- a realistic expectation of what involves in owning them.
+- A realistic expectation of what involves owning them.

-- the commitment of doing the hard, consistent work of behavioral training.
+- The commitment to doing the hard, consistent work of behavioral training.

 But it takes time and effort to reach the desired goals, and that’s exactly what matters in a situation like this.

-Some of them are larger, like the Akita, whereas the Shiba, for example, is the smallest one.
+Some of them are larger, like the Akita, whereas the Shiba, for example, is the smallest.

-The location where they raised/come from tends to influence their size.
+The location where they are raised/come from tends to influence their size.

 How Much Do Shiba Inus Shed?

-If you’re wondering how much do Shiba Inus shed, the answer is quite a bit.
+If you’re wondering how much Shiba Inus shed, the answer is quite a bit.

-Usually, they shed 2 times per year but in some cases, it can last for up to 6 months at a time.
+Usually, they shed 2 times per year, but sometimes it can last for up to 6 months.

-If your Shiba has a long coat, it will mat, if not then the coat will not mat, so even if you brush the dog it won’t be harmful for him.
+If your Shiba has a long coat, it will mat; if not, the coat will not mat, so even if you brush the dog, it won’t be harmful to him.

 Using a blow-dryer is a good way to remove dirt, dandruff, and hair, even remove fleas if you want.

 And Shiba Inus will mostly like the blower!

-Since shedding is one of the main issues for an owner, it’s easy to see why you might see it a huge problem if you get a Shiba Inu.
+Since shedding is one of the main issues for an owner, it’s easy to see why you might see it as a huge problem if you get a Shiba Inu.